 ECG readings are on-demand.
 To take a measurement simply rest your finger against the digital crown while wearing the watch.
 This creates a closed circuit between the digital crown and the sensor on the back.
 Built in electrodes will then work to detect electrical impulses from the heart.

 It takes just 30 seconds for a pulse waveform to be generated.
-You’ll get a full report in the yet-to-be released ECG app that will let you know if your heart rhythm is normal or there are issues.
+You get a full report in the new ECG app that lets you know if your heart rhythm is normal or there are issues.
 Everything is stored in the app along with any notes you’ve entered on related symptoms.
 The app also generates a PDF so you can forward the info on to your doctor.

 Essential reading: Top fitness trackers and health gadgets